Do you love a really strong coffee?

 So you’ve gone through the rigmarole of trying to make the tastiest coffee possible and you’re still aching for more?
 Well, there are still things to try.
 I promise, you’ll find coffee-nirvana.

 - Try a different roast.
 Are you looking for the richest, most intense, complex flavors?
 A dark roast is for you my friend.
-Got a sweet tooth?
-A lighter roast, or even the lightest a white coffee could be for you!
+Also known as French roast and Italian roast, which are technically different but all very dark.

 - Try more grounds per amount of water you use.
 The golden ratio of coffee is two tablespoons of grounds per 6 ounces of water.
 There are no rules for coffee.
 If that’s not doing it for you, go ahead and use some more grounds!
-A word of warning, don’t go overboard here, too much grounds can make your coffee bitter.
+A word of warning, don’t go overboard here, a large amount of grounds and too low a water ratio can make your cup of coffee bitter.

 - Try a Different Blend of Beans.
 There are so many coffee bean brands with loads of different blends each.
 You have not tried them all.